 For incoming students, the focus on those three areas starts immediately.
-“When students arrive we provide them with a brief overview of those sectors and then they move through the traditional management discipline training,” adds Freeman.
+“When students arrive, we provide them with a brief overview of those sectors, and then they move through the traditional management discipline training,” Freeman says.
 “We are transforming case content to reflect these sectors much more so than the traditional sectors of the past.
 And the classroom discussions will be supplemented by lectures from today’s executives in these fields.”

-He then expects graduates, 40% of which now enter finance and consulting, to stream into those high-growth fields.
-“There might be some heavy lifting here but this is where the jobs are going,” insists Freeman.
+He then expects graduates, 40% of whom now enter finance and consulting, to stream into those high-growth fields.
+“There might be some heavy lifting here but this is where the jobs are going,” Freeman says.

 Rankings Analysis: Boston University’s Questrom School of Business moved up a notch in 2012 in Poets&Quants’ composite ranking of the best U.S. MBA programs.
 The school ranked 35th, up from 36th a year earlier.
 But the inconsequential rise covered up a fairly tough year for BU in the rankings game.

 BusinessWeek, which largely ranks schools on student and corporate recruiter satisfaction, ranked Boston at 39th in 2012, a slip of one place from 38th in 2010.
 The school also slipped a bit in U.S. News & World Report’s ranking, falling to 37th in 2012, from 34 in 2011.